Murder of Paul Anlauf and Franz Lenck: Planning and execution

 On the morning of Sunday, 9 August 1931, Kippenberger and Neumann gave a final briefing to the hit team in a room at the Lassant beer hall.
-Two young members of the Parteiselbstschutz, Erich Mielke and Erich Ziemer, were selected as the shooters.
+Two young members of the Parteiselbstschutz (part of the Antimilitärischer Apparat, the intelligence arm of the KPD), Erich Mielke and Erich Ziemer, were selected as the shooters.
 During the meeting, Max Matern gave a Luger pistol to a fellow lookout and said, "Now we're getting serious...
 We're going to give Schweinebacke something to remember us by."
 Kippenberger then asked Mielke and Ziemer, "Are you sure that you are ready to shoot Schweinebacke?"
 Mielke responded that he had seen Captain Anlauf many times during police searches of Party Headquarters.
 Kippenberger then instructed them to wait at a nearby beer hall which would permit them to overlook the entire Bülowplatz.
-He further reminded them that Anlauf was accompanied everywhere by Senior Sergeant Max Willig, whom the KPD had nicknamed "Hussar."
+He further reminded them that Anlauf was accompanied everywhere by Senior Sergeant Max Willig, whom the KPD had nicknamed "Hussar".
 Kippenberger concluded, "When you spot Schweinebacke and Hussar, you take care of them."
 Mielke and Ziemer were informed that, after the assassinations were completed, a diversion would assist in their escape.
 They were then to return to their homes and await further instructions.

 That evening, Captain Anlauf was lured to Bülowplatz by a violent rally demanding the dissolution of the Prussian parliament.
 According to Koehler: As was often the case when it came to battling the dominant SPD, the KPD and the Nazis had combined forces during the pre-plebiscite campaign.
 At one point in this particular campaign, Nazi propaganda chief Joseph Goebbels even shared a speaker's platform with KPD agitator Walter Ulbricht.
 Both parties wanted the parliament dissolved because they were hoping that new elections would oust the SPD, the sworn enemy of all radicals.
 That fact explained why the atmosphere was particularly volatile this Sunday.